 Credit for a higher rate of accrual will begin on the first calendar day of the month only if your anniversary date falls on that day.
 Otherwise, the increase in accrual rate will be given on the first day of the following month.7

 Managers and employees should watch their accruals to ensure that any accruing PTO hours above the carryover threshold are scheduled to be used in advance.

-Transfer of Leave Balances Between State Agencies (UTMDACC Institutional Policy ADM0298): Employees transferring between state agencies (going from MD Anderson to another state agency or a state agency to MD Anderson) may transfer their previous and unused PTO hours to vacation accruals or vacation accruals to PTO hours as appropriate provided that:
+Transfer of Leave/Other State Agencies Policy (UTMDACC Institutional Policy # ADM0298): Employees transferring between state agencies (going from MD Anderson to another state agency or a state agency to MD Anderson) may transfer their previous and unused PTO hours to vacation accruals or vacation accruals to PTO hours as appropriate provided that: